saghul/pyuv/docs/poll.rst

             On windows only sockets can be polled with uv_poll.
 On unix any file descriptor that would be accepted by poll(2) can be used with uv_poll.

+            IMPORTANT: It is not okay to have multiple active uv_poll watchers for the same socket.
+            This can cause libuv to assert.
+See this issue: https://github.com/saghul/pyuv/issues/54

     .. py:method:: start(events, callback)